Blue Hills 81 Exceptional

 What's it like Living in Blue Hills?

-Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Blue Hills could be a positive experience compared to other cities in Connecticut if you know where to search.
+Whether you’re moving to a new area to be closer to family, friends or for a new job, living in Blue Hills could be a positive experience compared to other cities in Connecticut if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-To help you find the best places to live in and around Blue Hills, AreaVibes has created a livability score using key metrics like commute, education, employment, housing and more.
+Using the livability score which includes data from categories like crime, commute, health & safety, housing, you can easily compare the best places to live in Blue Hills and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Blue Hills to Connecticut and the national average.

-Assuming that Blue Hills meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Blue Hills.
-Everything else becomes a lot less important if it turns out that home prices in Blue Hills are simply unattainable.
-The median home price for Blue Hills homes is $157,900, which is 41.4% lower than the Connecticut average.
-If we take a closer look at the affordability of homes in Blue Hills, we’ll see that the home price to income ratio is 2.7, which is 28.9% lower than the Connecticut average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Blue Hills is actually affordable.
+The median home price for Blue Hills homes is $279,424, which is 42.9% lower than the Connecticut average.
+If we take a closer look at the affordability of homes in Blue Hills, we’ll see that the home price to income ratio is 3.2, which is 30.4% lower than the Connecticut average.

 Best Places to Live in and Around Blue Hills